SPC120/university/applied-developer-course/lab2-introduction-to-application-development/intro-app-dev.md

     ![](images/image43.png  " ")

 4. Login to Docker using above Auth Tokens as password and enter username as your cloud username.
+For username, press Enter.

     ```
         <copy> docker login iad.ocir.io </copy>